ianjameswilson/Password-Generator/README.md

 # Homework_Password-Generator
 Password Generator

+Based on the user story below, the codebase application within was written to generate random passwords that meet certain criteria to provide greater security.
+After the code was written, a refractor was performed and it was deemed that the code meets accessibility standards.

 User Story
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria